sculptor2022/sculptor/README.md

 ```

 ## Model
-SCULPTOR model is saved in `model/paradict.npy`.
+SCULPTOR model is saved in `model/paradict.npy`, which can be downloaded [here](https://github.com/sculptor2022/sculptor/blob/main/model/paradict.npy).
 We currently provide 50 shape components and 10 trait components publicly available.
 The forward layer is provided.

 ## LUCY dataset